openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * **Self-Issued ID Token**: defines additional claims and processing requirements of ID Tokens issued by Self-Issued OPs.
 An ID Token is self-issued if the values of the `iss` and the `sub` claims are the same.

-* **Support for Self-Asserted Claims**: transporting claims in a Self-Issued ID Token that are not verifiable by the RP
+* **Support for Self-Asserted Claims**: transporting claims in a Self-Issued ID Token that are not verifiable by the RP.

 * **Support for Cryptographically Verifiable Identifiers**: an identifier that is either based upon or can be resolved to cryptographic key material and is used by the Self-Issued OPs in the `sub` Claim of the ID Token to prove possession of the cryptographic key used to sign the ID Token.
 Types of such identifiers are defined in this specification as Subject Syntax Types.